Opinion | How the Iran news actually undermines one of Trump’s biggest lies

 So, to be as clear as possible, this video circulated by Iran, which Ratcliffe has denounced for spreading false information about voter fraud, features Trump himself making such claims.

-Indeed, the series of claims that Ratcliffe here denounces as disinformation from a hostile foreign power — that balloting fraud is a serious problem, including from overseas, which necessarily means vote-by-mail — are ones that the President of the United States and his attorney general make on a regular basis.
+Indeed, claims that Ratcliffe here denounces as disinformation from a hostile foreign power — that balloting fraud is a serious problem, including from overseas, which necessarily means vote-by-mail — are ones that the president of the United States and his attorney general make on a regular basis.

 These false assertions are absolutely central to Trump’s endgame in this election.
 He has insisted that because of mail-vote fraud, the election cannot render a legitimate outcome in which he loses.
 And he’s openly telegraphed that he’ll use this idea to try to invalidate untold numbers of ballots.

-What’s more, Barr has also echoed these falsehoods.
+What’s more, Barr has echoed these falsehoods.
 Barr has repeatedly hyped bogus instances of voter fraud and has insisted that mail voting is susceptible to foreign counterfeiting of ballots.

 Meanwhile, Donald Trump Jr. has stated as fact that “millions” of mail ballots will inevitably be faked as part of a scheme to steal the election from his father, and has even used this to mobilize Trump supporters for a sustained struggle over the results.